tscurrie/rails-drills-to-CRUD/README.md

 In addition, you are **required to use a gem or feature of Rails which hasn't been covered explicitly in class**.

-Finally, create this rails app in a directory named: `crud_app`.
+Finally, please create this rails app in a directory named: `crud_app`.

 ## Example Gems or Rails Features